 You’ve probably spent the past few months gathering paperwork, meeting with your accountant, and composing an expansive business plan only to find out all this work was for nothing.
 Banks carry the cheapest and most convenient small business loans on the market, and you apparently are not worthy of them.

 But the journey is not over.
-Some would say it’s only just begun.
+Some would say it’s just getting started.

-In this guide, we will go over the next steps to take after being rejected for a bank loan, whether it’s a traditional business term loan, SBA loan, or any business funding program offered by a commercial bank.
-You’ll soon discover that this rejection does not mean you won’t be able to qualify for another highly affordable small business loan from another business lender.
+In this guide, we review the next steps to take after your bank loan gets declined.
+This includes traditional business term loans, SBA loans, or any business funding programs offered by a commercial bank.
+You’ll soon discover that this rejection does not mean you won’t qualify for another highly affordable small business loan from another business lender.

 Step 2: Decide Whether You Should Explore Other Options

 Once you identify why your business loan was declined, you face two options.

 Either explore other sources of small business loans or do whatever you can to increase your chances of approval for a bank loan.

 The latter option is typically only reserved for businesses that would be completely fine if they didn’t receive the additional funds in the near future.
 If you fall into the other category, rest assured you are not alone.
 And no, the fact that you need money relatively soon does not mean you will automatically have to deal with inconvenient terms and crippling interest rates.

 Here are a few other business lenders along with the programs they offer, the borrowing limit for each program, and their average funding time (AFT).

 Term Loan (Up to $250,000) Business Line Of Credit (Up to $15,000) AFT (Up to 90 days).